fyne-io/docs.fyne.io/explore/widgets.md

 [Tree](/collection/tree) provides a high performance vertical scroll of items that can be expanded to reveal child elements..

 {% include widget.html name="tree" %}

+### GridWrap

+GridWrap is a collection widget that display each child item at the same size and wraps them to new lines as required.

+{% include widget.html name="gridwrap" %}

 ## Container Widgets (in `container` package)